 Example opener: “It never ceases to amaze me how beautiful some of the buildings are, especially when you look up and see the details.”

 People everywhere want to know what’s going on in the market.
-Maybe they just bought or sold a property, and they want to justify their price.
+Maybe they just bought or sold a property and want to justify their price.